Whether you want to safeguard your health or simply care to play it on the secure side, these are the ten safest sports in the world.

 5. Cycling – a great cardio sport

 Cycling is a great, safe cardio sport that can be enjoyed with friends, a team or solo.
+In this way it is safer than driving a motorcycle on the main road.

 The sport soon evolved after the bicycle was invented in the 19th-century, and now today, over half the entire world’s population can ride a bike.